-Here is a definitive bucket list of the 25 things you need to do as an adventure traveler!
+Here is a definitive bucket list of the 25 things you need to do as an adventure traveller!

 No Adventure trip would be complete without taking on the extreme at Wild 5 Adventures activities.
 Find more info on our activities by clicking here.

-Like the bungee jump, the skydive is a must, but the where is virtually limitless.
+Like the bungee jump, the skydive is a must, but where is virtually limitless.

 The acronym stands for “Building, Antenna, Span, Earth,” which are the four surfaces one typically jumps off of.
 Obviously, get comfortable with BASE and with skydiving in general before trying it — this one is a particularly dangerous sport.
 But some of the jumps are absolutely incredible.